medicalphysics/xraymcExample3/README.md

 mkdir build

 Generate build files
-cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
+cmake -S . -B build
 During this configure step CMake will download xraymc from GitHub and photon attenuation data from IAEA.

 Compile the the example
 cmake --build build --config Release --target xraymcexample3

-Run the example by
+Run the example by running the xraymcexample3 executable in the build folder.